Top 6 Values For Kids To Build Their Character

 5. Narrate stories and fables: What better way than narrating or reading stories with a message to impart morals to your child.
 They are rich resources to teach values.
-Be it bedtime stories or light-reads in the evenings, weave values and morals into them.
+Be it bedtime stories or light-reads in the evenings, weave values into them.
 Aesop’s fables, stories from the Bible and scriptures – all these abound in moral narratives.
 Your little one will relate more to stories than any other form of teaching.
 Therefore, use them in abundance to inculcate values in your child.

 ‘To educate a man in mind and not in morals is a menace to society,’ said the former American President Theodore Roosevelt.
 As parents, let us pledge to educating our children on values, principles and ethics.
 And, let us begin early, even as they are at the threshold of formal education – the preschool stage.

 About the author:

 Written by Dr Priscilla J S Selvaraj, PhD (Eng & Edu) on 4 August 2017; updated on 6 January 2021

 The author is an educationist, language specialist and writer.
 In a career spanning over two decades, she has taught from preschool to B-School and trained teachers, master trainers and software professionals.
 She is also a former member of curriculum and syllabus development committees (Govt of Tamil Nadu).
 Her passion for the written word matches her enthusiasm for entertaining little kids by breaking out into nursery rhymes.